 - Michigan High School Athletic Association (MHSAA) Resources

 - Centers For Disease Control & Prevention (CDC)

 Frequently Asked Questions and Media

-- New Letter to Organizing Entities that Engage in Youth Athletic Activities: January 2014
+- Letter to Organizing Entities that Engage in Youth Athletic Activities: January 2014

-- Reminder Press Release - September 3, 2013 Schools and Youth Athletic Organizations Have New Regulations to Follow
+- Press Release Sept.
+3, 2013 Schools and Youth Athletic Organizations Have New Regulations to Follow

 - Sports Concussion Website Promotional Flyer